MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/handle-iframes.md

   - enduser
 ---

-# Handle iframes in a web page
+# Handle iframes on a web page

 Iframes are HTML documents embedded inside other HTML documents.
 These elements are often used to insert content from external sources into web pages.